Sabale302/APEX/README.md

    ```
    venv\Scripts\activate
    ```
-2. Load the `APEX` named folder on your Chrome browser in the extensions part.
+2. Load the `APEX` named folder on your Chrome browser by navigating to `chrome://extensions/`, enabling developer mode, and using the "Load unpacked" option.
 3. Run the `main.py` file on your IDE.
 4. Open the site you want to test.
 5. Check the output by clicking the extension icon in the Chrome browser.